pratyushmittal/smtp-server/README.md

 ## Overall Checklist
 - [ ] Have separate addresses (and servers) for sending different kind of emails.
+- [ ] Choose a host which provides reverse DNS and whitelisted IPs.
+- [ ] Start a new virtual server: use FQDN (eg `mail.domain.com`) as hostname.
+- [ ] Open a support ticked to allow SMTP.
+- [ ] Install postfix on server

 - [ ]  Setup [Google Postmaster account](https://postmaster.google.com/u/0/dashboards#do=screener.in&st=domainReputation&dr=7) to debug mail quality
 - [ ]  Setup [Outlook SNDS (smart network data service)](https://sendersupport.olc.protection.outlook.com/snds/index.aspx?wa=wsignin1.0)